Roninii/portfolio/content/blog/web-idea-forge.md

 imageAlt: "A website with the title 'Web Idea Forge' and an example idea that says 'Raycast for Windows'"
 ---

-Today I'm excited to announce a little side project I worked on called the [Web Idea Forge](https://webideaforge.vercel.app/)!
+Today I'm excited to announce a little side project I have been working on called the [Web Idea Forge](https://webideaforge.vercel.app/)!
 I spent some time putting this together for two reasons:

 1. I wanted to have a **public** place where I could put the massive backlog of ideas I've been hoarding for the last couple of years.
 2. I wanted to give those of you asking "what should I build" a few ideas!